A. O. Scott

 Anthony Oliver Scott (born July 10, 1966) is an American journalist and cultural critic, known for his film and literary criticism.
 After starting his career at The New York Review of Books, Variety, and Slate, he began writing film reviews for The New York Times in 2000, and became the paper's chief film critic in 2004, a title he shared with Manohla Dargis.
-In 2023, he moved to the The New York Times Review of Books.
+In 2023, he moved to The New York Times Book Review.

-Early life
+Early life and education

-Scott was born on July 10, 1966 in Northampton, Massachusetts.
+Scott was born on July 10, 1966, in Northampton, Massachusetts.
 Both of his parents were professors.
 His mother, Joan Wallach Scott, is the Harold F. Linder Professor at the School of Social Science in the Institute for Advanced Study in Princeton, New Jersey.
-His father, Donald Scott, is a professor of American history at the City University of New York.
+His father, Donald Scott, was a professor of American history at the City University of New York.
 He is a great nephew of the married acting couple Eli Wallach and Anne Jackson (his maternal grandfather was Eli's brother).
-Scott is Jewish.
-He attended public schools in Providence, Rhode Island, including Classical High School before graduating magna cum laude from Harvard in 1988 with a degree in literature.
+He attended public schools in Providence, Rhode Island, including Classical High School, before graduating magna cum laude from Harvard in 1988 with a degree in literature.

+Asked what pointed him towards film criticism, he says "looking back, there was a decisive moment or period that kind of maybe, although I didn't know it at the time, set me on the path toward film criticism.
+It was probably – when I was 15 years old, my mother had a work obligation that took her to Paris for a few months...
+And she took me with her.
+And it was just the two of us in a little apartment.
+And she was working all day, and I didn't know anybody, and was just sort of a lonely teenager.
+And so I went and took French classes in the morning.
+And then in the afternoon, I just sort of had the freedom of the city, which was great.
+And one of the things that I found myself doing was gravitating toward these little independent movie theaters that are kind of scattered across the Left Bank.
+They showed a lot of old American movies.
+And so I went a few times a week, whenever I was bored, which was a lot, and just sort of wandering in off the street."